radhikaagumbe/StudentVotingApp/Readme.md

 ## Architecture
 The website is built using Vue.js, a modern client-side framework, which interacts with RESTful APIs provided by the server.
 The server stores the requisite information for the application in a MySQL database.
 ### Client framework
+#### Javascript frameworks
-* Vue.js is used to render the UI for the application.
-It is installed by including its CDN (https://unpkg.com/vue@2.0.3/dist/vue.js) via the `<script>` HTML tag in the `index.html`.
+The following Javascript frameworks are installed by including their respective CDNs via the `<script>` HTML tag in the `index.html`.
+* Vue.js is used to render the UI for the application: https://unpkg.com/vue@2.0.3/dist/vue.js
-* Axios is used to invoke the RESTful HTTP APIs provided by the server.
-It is installed by including its CDN (https://unpkg.com/axios@0.12.0/dist/axios.min.js) as well
+* Axios is used to invoke the RESTful HTTP APIs provided by the server: https://unpkg.com/axios@0.12.0/dist/axios.min.js)
-* Lodash is used to modularize the Javascript code.
-This too is installed from its CDN (https://unpkg.com/lodash@4.13.1/lodash.min.js
+* Lodash is used to modularize the Javascript code: https://unpkg.com/lodash@4.13.1/lodash.min.js

-)
+#### Style sheets
 * Bootstrap CSS is used to manage the CSS settings (and to make things look nicer): https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css
 * styles.css and grid.css provide further customization of the user interface
 ### Server
 RESTful APIs provided by the server are implemented using the Java Spring framework.
-Maven is used to build and deploy the same.
+Maven is used to build and deploy the same via Spring Boot.
+The server uses the JDBC MySQL driver to connect to the database.

 #### APIs
 The following RESTful APIs are provided by the server:
 ##### 1. POST /vote